-- Students who miss 25% or more of practical sessions, or tutorials are warned twice via official letters sent to their addresses, students should attend 75%, otherwise will be prevented from applying to final examination. - Students who manage to provide a legal document indicating an acceptable excuse for missing 25% or more of practical sessions, or tutorials are allowed to attend the final examinations. - According to the faculty bylaws the academic year is divided into two semesters, the students are informed with their grades of the first term examination maximum one week after the end of exams so those who are at risk of failure can work harder during the second term. - After being informed with their grades, students are offered a reasonable period of time (2 weeks) during which they are allowed to submit complain to the dean's office (if they are not satisfied with their grades), and their answer sheets are revised by control committee and course instructor, then they are informed of the results. - The academic advisor can support students who are at risk in academic and social level. - Students are asked to prepare presentations, posters, or other assignments throughout the semester, which help them to get better marks through continuous course work evaluation. - Students are graded every practical session in some departments, where the students submit the results of the practical experiment they performed and these results together with their performance during the practical session are evaluated.
-These grades are included in their final grade. - Model answers of some quizzes/exams are displayed in the departments to inform the students with appropriate answers so they can estimate their average grade and com understand the scientific material better - Student feed-back system is applied in all subjects. - A committee has been formed to look after the students who are at risk to improve their academic situation. - Determining the defaulting students who are at risk and studying their case separately to determine the extent of the possibility of evaluating their academic level so that they can graduate.
+- Students who miss 25% or more of practical sessions, or tutorials are warned twice via official letters sent to their addresses, students should attend 75%, otherwise will be prevented from applying to final examination. - Students who manage to provide a legal document indicating an acceptable excuse for missing 25% or more of practical sessions, or tutorials are allowed to attend the final examinations. - According to the faculty bylaws the academic year is divided into two semesters, the students are informed with their grades of the first term examination maximum one week after the end of exams so those who are at risk of failure can work harder during the second term. - After being informed with their grades, students are offered a reasonable period of time (2 weeks) during which they are allowed to submit complain to the dean's office (if they are not satisfied with their grades), and their answer sheets are revised by control committee and course instructor, then they are informed of the results. - The academic advisor can support students who are at risk in academic and social level. - Motivate struggling students to engage with their professors to receive academic support and discuss their issues during designated office hours. - Students are asked to prepare presentations, posters, or other assignments throughout the semester, which help them to get better marks through continuous course work evaluation. - Students are graded every practical session in some departments, where the students submit the results of the practical experiment they performed and these results together with their performance during the practical session are evaluated.
+These grades are included in their final grade. - Model answers of some quizzes/exams are displayed in the departments to inform the students with appropriate answers so they can estimate their average grade and com understand the scientific material better - Student feed-back system is applied in all subjects.

+- A committee has been formed to look after the students who are at risk to improve their academic situation. - Determining the defaulting students who are at risk and studying their case separately to determine the extent of the possibility of evaluating their academic level so that they can graduate.